Infinite dimensional finitely forcible graphon: Definitions

-We now introduce basic notions from the theory of dense graph limits as developed in~\cite{bib-borgs06+,bib-borgs08+,bib-borgs+,bib-lovasz06+}.
-A {\em graphon} $W$ is a symmetric measurable function from $[0,1]^2$ to $[0,1]$.
-Here, symmetric stands for the property that $W(x,y)=W(y,x)$ for every $x,y\in [0,1]$.
+Convergent sequences of graphs can be associated with an analytic limit object, which we will now introduce.
+A {\em graphon\/} $W$ is a symmetric measurable function from $[0,1]^2$ to $[0,1]$.
+Here, {\em symmetric\/} stands for the property that $W(x,y)=W(y,x)$ for every $x,y\in [0,1]$.
+Very imprecisely speaking, one can think of a graphon as of a continuous version of the adjacency matrix of a graph.
+Mimicking the terminology for graphs, we refer to a graphon $W$ restricted to $S\times T$, where $S$ and $T$ are two measurable subsets of $[0,1]$, as to a {\em subgraphon\/} of $W$ induced by $S\times T$.

-A {\em $W$-random graph\/} of order $k$ is obtained by sampling $k$ random vertices $x_1,\ldots, x_k\in [0,1]$ uniformly and independently and joining the $i$-th and the $j$-th vertex by an edge with probability $W(x_i,x_j)$.
-Since the points of $[0,1]$ play the role of vertices, we refer to them as to vertices of $W$.
+We next link graphons to convergent sequences of graphs.
+A {\em $W$-random graph\/} of order $k$ is obtained by sampling uniformly and independently $k$ random points $x_1,\ldots, x_k\in [0,1]$, which are associated with the vertices, and by joining the vertices corresponding to $x_i$ and $x_j$ by an edge with probability $W(x_i,x_j)$.
+Because of this connection, we refer to the points of $[0,1]$ as to the {\em vertices\/} of $W$.
+The {\em density} of a graph $H$ in a graphon $W$ is the probability that the $W$-random graph of order $|H|$ is isomorphic to $H$.
+The definition of a $W$-random graph yields the following:

-Observe that $W$ plays the role of the appropriately scaled adjacency matrix.
-Clearly, the following holds: